skr0x1c0/xpl/README.md

 ./poc_oob_write
 ```

-The vulnerability triggered by this PoC is exploited in `xe_kmem` project to leak critical information from kernel memory required for exploiting the double free vulnerability triggered in poc 1.
-See `xe_kmem/memory/xe_oob_reader_ovf.c` for more details
+The vulnerability triggered by this PoC is exploited in `xpl_kmem` project to leak critical information from kernel memory required for exploiting the double free vulnerability triggered in poc 1.
+See `xpl_kmem/memory/xpl_oob_reader_ovf.c` for more details

 ### 4: `poc_snb_name_oob_read` - Out of bound read in `nb_put_name`